Photograph of the Old Mill and Bridge

 Retired, National Endowment for the Humanities

-As director of the Division of Preservation and Access at the National Endowment for the Humanities (NEH), George Farr created and administered a series of federal grant programs that helped preserve and ensure access to important cultural holdings in the nation’s libraries, archives, and museums.
+As a director of the Division of Preservation and Access at the National Endowment for the Humanities (NEH), George Farr created and administered a series of federal grant programs that helped preserve and ensure access to important cultural holdings in the nation’s libraries, archives, and museums.
 He also established funding categories for the support of major encyclopedias, dictionaries, atlases, databases and other digital resources of significance to the humanities.
+In 2005, the Society of American Archivists honored George’s “distinguished career” at NEH by giving him its J. Franklin Jameson Archival Advocacy Award, “in recognition of his groundbreaking work and its national impact on the preservation and access of archival and library materials.”

+He and his wife, author and literary critic Judith Farr, moved to the Palisades in 1997, after living in the Washington area for over twenty years.
 George was a member of the Senior Executive Service and served as the Deputy Chairman of NEH in 1999-2000.
-Before coming to the Endowment, he taught Victorian and Modern English Literature at the University of California, Berkeley, and at Vassar College.
 He holds a B.A. and Ph.D. in English from Yale University.

 Charles Lanman